statbiophys/pygor3/README.md

 #### Database files
-The .db files can contain all the information in IGoR's standard files in a single sqilite database file, and can be examinated with any sqlite client, like sqlite3 or sqlibrowser
+The .db files can contain all the information in IGoR's standard files in a single sqlite database file, and can be examinated with any sqlite client, like sqlite3 or sqlitebrowser

 ```console
 $ sqlite3 new_IgL_naive.db